nbaker47/face_parsing/README.md

 * "mix.ipynb" -> Training and testing of models of domain mixed dataset (50:50) Synthetic:Real
 * "wood.ipynb" -> Training and testing of models of purely synthetic face data

-Unfinished and outdated code (not .ipynb form) can be found in /outdated_src
+Unfinished and outdated scripts can be found in /outdated_src </br>

+If you wish to repeat these experiments, you must ensure that the file paths match the ones used in my notebooks.
+The model weights/saved models used in my experiemnts can be found here: https://drive.google.com/file/d/1PPOSVSgwNE61uy9Zk5UgiXfTZckxgPEK/view?usp=sharing (They are not included in this repo due to their large file size).
+If using the saved models, please ensure you are using the subsquent model for naked predictions, and then adapting those predictions with the corresponding label adapter (as described in my paper).

 # Training Flow